How to Break Analysis Paralysis and Make a Confident Decision

 Now, attempt to answer this question: how likely is this best-case scenario to come true?

-You won’t always be able to assign a number in this step.
+You probably won’t be able to get a concrete answer to this question.
 You might just be able to say “better than 50/50” or “very likely” or, sadly “not likely at all.”

 Step Four: List ALL the Possible Risks

 Now list, in writing, all the risks you can think of associated with this scenario.
 With as much honesty, clarity, and detail as you used in step two, think about what you possibly stand to lose.